ika-rwth-aachen/docker-ros/README.md

 In order to keep things organized, we recommend to place all *docker-ros* related files in a `docker` folder on top repository level.

+### Recursion

+Most of the steps listed in [*About*](#about) and below can be toggled between recursive and non-recursive mode, see [*Configuration Variables*](#configuration-variables).
+This usually means that not only special files on the top-level are considered (e.g., `docker/additional-requirements.txt`), but also files with the same name (e.g., `additional-requirements.txt`) that are found anywhere in the workspace, even after cloning the upstream repositories in step 1.

+### Package Blacklist

+If your ROS-based repository (or any of your repository's upstream dependencies, see `.repos`) contains ROS packages that should neither be built nor be used for determining dependencies, you can blacklist those in a special `blacklisted-packages.txt` file.

+Create a file `blacklisted-packages.txt` in your `docker` folder (or configure a different `BLACKLISTED_PACKAGES_FILE`) and list any ROS package name to blacklist.

 ### Extra System Dependencies (*apt*)

 If your ROS-based repository requires system dependencies that cannot be installed by specifying their [rosdep](https://docs.ros.org/en/independent/api/rosdep/html/) keys in a `package.xml`, you can use a special `additional-debs.txt` file.